mohammadvatankhah/rubithon/README.md

-# rubithon
+# Rubithon
-A modern, asynchronous Python library for building Rubika bots, inspired by Balethon.
+A Python framework for building Rubika messenger bots, inspired by Balethon.